wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

     if error == nil {
         // No error occurred, proceed to credentials entry (PIN prompt, Enable Touch ID switch, ...) and commit
         // The 'result' contains 'activationFingerprint' property, representing the device public key - it may be used as visual confirmation
+        // If server supports recovery codes for activations, then `activationRecovery` property contains object with information about activation recovery.
     } else {
         // Error occurred, report it to the user
     }

 }
 ```

+If the received activation result also contains recovery data, then you should display that values to the user.
+To do that, please read [Getting Recovery Data](#getting-recovery-data) section of this document, which describes how to treat that sensitive information.
+This is relevant for all types of activation you use.

 ### Activation via Custom Credentials